Assistance from churches in Wayne County Michigan.

 Detroit churches also feed the low income during the holidays (Easter, thanksgiving, and Christmas).
 These are open to the public, homeless, and anyone in need.
 Volunteers may serve a free meal, and there are also donation drives held for new toys and Christmas gifts.

 Many working poor families, especially those with kids, rely on these services for additional holiday support.
 The Westminster Church Of Detroit is at 17567 Hubbell Street, Detroit, MI 48235 (dial (313) 341-2697) and they have both a free Thanksgiving meal and offer more support.
 The clothing closet/resale shop may also have gently worn clothes or gifts for children.
-More free Christmas gifts.
+Find how to get free Christmas gifts.

 Some churches in Detroit cater to the older population.
 There is assistance for senior citizens as well as retirees in the community.
 Saint Christopher Catholic Church (address is 7800 Woodmont Avenue, Detroit, Michigan 48228, phone (313) 584-7460) is one such location.
 They serve meals as part of the Congregate Meals/Nutrition Site For Older Adults service.